Transforming H&E images into IHC: A Variance-Penalized GAN for Precision Oncology: Experimental Setup

 A detailed analysis of the dataset reveals significant variability in terms of color distribution, sharpness, and dynamic range across different HER2 expression levels.
-Fig. \ref{fig:color_means} illustrates differences in the average color means, highlighting distinct staining properties among different categories.
-Similarly, Fig. \ref{fig:sharpness} and Fig. \ref{fig:dynamic_range} provide insights into the texture and contrast variations between H\&E and IHC images.
+Figure \ref{fig:color_means} illustrates differences in the average color means, highlighting distinct staining properties among different categories.
+Similarly, Figure \ref{fig:sharpness} and Figure \ref{fig:dynamic_range} provide insights into the texture and contrast variations between H\&E and IHC images.
 These differences present challenges for existing generative models, particularly in maintaining structural integrity while ensuring realistic color translation.
 Addressing these variations remains essential for improving the fidelity of generated IHC images and enhancing their applicability in clinical diagnostic workflows.